-Audit (Chair)
+Committee Memberships: Audit (Chair)

-Other Directorships: MSA Safety Incorporated Mr. Lambert is a member of the Board of Directors of MSA Safety Incorporated ("MSA"), a global leader in the manufacture and supply of workplace safety products, having stepped down as Non-Executive Chairman of MSA in May 2020.
+Other Directorships: MSA Safety Incorporated Mr. Lambert is a member of the Board of Directors of MSA Safety Incorporated ("MSA"), a global leader in the manufacture and supply of workplace safety products.
 He is the retired President and Chief Executive Officer of MSA, having served in this position from 2008 until May 2018.
 Mr. Lambert has been a director on MSA's Board since 2007, holding the Chairman position from May 2015 through May 2020.
 He joined MSA in 1981 as a design engineer and over the years served the company in a variety of capacities of increasing responsibility.
 He previously served on the Board of Directors of EQT Corporation, a natural gas producer, from November 2018 through July 2019.
 Mr. Lambert has achieved "Fellow" status with the National Association of Corporate Directors (NACD).
 He holds a Bachelor's degree in Mechanical Engineering from Penn State University and a Master's degree in Industrial Administration from Carnegie Mellon University.

-Mr. Lambert has extensive experience leading a global manufacturing company and he brings to the board valuable knowledge in business strategy, product development, marketing and finance.
+Mr. Lambert has extensive experience leading a global manufacturing company and he brings to the Board valuable knowledge in business strategy, product development, marketing and finance.
 He currently serves as Chair of our Audit Committee and is an "audit committee financial expert" based on his relevant experience with financial and accounting matters.